dotnet/AspNetCore.Docs/aspnetcore/fundamentals/target-aspnetcore.md

 * Targets the current .NET framework based on the installed SDK.
 * Enables browser compatibilty checks for platform dependencies by including `browser` as a supported platform with the `SupportedPlatform` MSBuild item.
-* Adds a NuGet package reference for the [Microsoft.AspNetCore.Components.Web](https://www.nuget.org/packages/Microsoft.AspNetCore.Components.Web) package.
+* Adds a NuGet package reference for [Microsoft.AspNetCore.Components.Web](https://www.nuget.org/packages/Microsoft.AspNetCore.Components.Web).

 Example: